Ernő Gottesmann

-Ernő Gottesmann (19 December 1907 in Arad – 20 December 2004 in Budapest) Hungarian production manager and film producer.
+Ernő Gottesmann (19 December 1907 in Arad – 20 December 2004 in Budapest) was a Hungarian production manager and film producer.

 Biography

 He was the son of Ernő Gottesmann and Paula Manoilovich.
 He attended high school in Budapest, and after graduation, he became a student at Budapest University of Technology and Economics, at the Faculty of Mechanical Engineering.
 After completing 4 semesters, he left the university, and started working at a German firm called Telefunken, later on he also worked at the Hungarian General Credit Bank, and at Sport Tours.
 From 1938 he worked at Magyar Filmiroda as a production manager.
 His most famous films were The Relative of His Excellency, along with Dr. Kovács István and The devil never sleeps (Az ördög nem alszik).